 This workshop, primarily about competing discourses on hydropower, will examine how its sustainable development can be assured through a constructive engagement among contending views.
 Hydropower is promoted as a 'clean' energy thanks to its renewable nature and to its ability to regulate not only the river flow, but also the seasonal or intermittent energy produced by biomass, wind and solar.
 Additionally, storage reservoirs often serve multiple and conflicting uses - flood control, low flow enhancement and irrigation, fisheries, inland navigation and tourism.
 Despite these benefits, hydropower also carries another socioenvironmental history that local communities are increasingly alert to.
-These contradictory views are championed by varied interests where conflicts are articulated in the dichotomies of "North" vs "South", "large" vs "small", "urban" vs "rural", "development" vs "environment", "centralised" vs "decentralised", "technical" vs "social", "local" vs "global", "low" vs "high" risks etc. Transboundary aspects often add the spice of nationalism
+These contradictory views are championed by varied interests where conflicts are articulated in the dichotomies of "North" vs "South", "large" vs "small", "urban" vs "rural", "development" vs "environment", "centralised" vs "decentralised", "technical" vs "social", "local" vs "global", "low" vs "high" risks etc. Transboundary aspects often add the spice of nationalism to the brew.

 The workshop will explore appropriateness of prevalent tools and forums for new ways of engagement between water and power managers with both innovators in the market and critics from the socio-environmental arena.
-Issues include: multipurpose storage; benefit sharing between/within countries; power versus non-power and socio-environmental concerns; global and local initiatives.
+Issues include: multipurpose storage; benefit sharing between/ within countries; power versus non-power and socio-environmental concerns; global and local initiatives.

-Convenor: SIWI Co-convenors: WWF, IHA
+Convenor: SIWI Co-convenors: DWFI, BMUB and IUCN Convenor: SIWI Co-convenors: WWF, IHA and EDF

-WEDNESDAY WORKSHOPS
+WEDNESDAY WORKSHOPS September 3